SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/archive/get-selection-members-provider.md

 ---
+title: Retrieve members of a specific selection
-title: get_selection_members_provider
+uid: get_selection_members_provider
 description: How to retrieve members of a specific selection using archive provider
 author: {github-id}
 so.date: 05.11.2016
 keywords: search,selectionprovider
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # How to retrieve members of a specific selection using archive provider